How to check tyre pressures

 Your tyre pressure may be measured in either scale and tyre pressures are normally shown in both formats.
-Be cautious do not fill your vehicle to the PSI level if using the Bar scale on your pressure monitor
+Be cautious do not inflate your tyres to the PSI level if using the Bar scale on your pressure monitor!

 Tyre Pressure Monitoring Systems (TPMS)

-Since November 2012 Tyre Pressure Monitoring Systems TPMS have been legally required on any vehicle sold in the European Union.
-Many cars sold before this time had TPMS fitted before.
-TPMS systems work on a range of different systems and should you have a problem a warning light will normally flash on your dash board.
+Since November 2012, Tyre Pressure Monitoring Systems (TPMS) have been legally required on any vehicle sold in the European Union.
+Many cars sold before this time had TPMS fitted.
+TPMS systems work on a range of different systems and should you have a problem, a warning light will normally flash on your dashboard.

-Of course, tyre pressure monitoring systems (TPMS) first appeared in the luxury marques some time ago.
-In the late 1980s, Porsche 959 models started to feature it, but at first it was confined to these high-end and performance cars.
+Of course, tyre pressure monitoring systems first appeared in the luxury marques some time ago.
+In the late 1980s, Porsche 959 models started to feature it, but at first, it was confined to these high-end and performance cars.
 Even in those early days, our tyre professionals were working with these systems, gaining the years of experience that they now use every day, on every kind of vehicle.

 Note that a faulty TPMS system, or one that doesn’t work at all, will lead to an MOT failure.
 The Government’s Driver and Vehicle Standards Agency (DVSA) has a useful reference checklist of the MOT tests , including the test for a working TPMS for any vehicle used on or after 01/01/2012.